TomasHubelbauer/markright/readme.md

 names of the files being generated:

-- MarkRight syntax might conflict with info text not inteded for MarkRight

-  This is extremely unlikely due to the specific MarkRight syntax but possible.
+- MarkRight syntax might conflict with info text not inteded for MarkRight (this is extremely unlikely due to the specific MarkRight syntax but possible)
 - MarkRight reserves `?` and `+` and the end of file names for special actions

-  These symbols are used to indicate file content check and file content append, but on some systems these symbols might be valid file name symbols and MR will not allow placing them into the file name.
+  - `?` indicates the file text should be checked against the excepcted text
+  - `+` indicates the code block text is to be appended not to replace the file
+  - `~` indicates the code block text is to be interpolated not to replace file
+  - Some operating systems allows some of these symbols in file names bur MR not
 - MarkRight can not output `` ` `` into a file name as backticks are disallowed in MarkDown fenced code block info text
 - MarkRight does not support newlines other than `\n` (so, not `\r\n`), we may support these in the future, but as of now it has not been a priority